Nette Forné Thomas, President

 Dawn Delikat, Associate Executive Director

-Dawn Delikat is the Associate Executive Director at Pen and Brush.
+Dawn Delikat is the Associate Executive Director at Pen + Brush.
 Her work with the organization began with an internship in 2004 and she came on as gallery manager in 2008.
 She has facilitated numerous multidisciplinary international exhibitions with prominent curators and artists.
-Ms. Delikat’s professional experience includes managing Claire Oliver Gallery, New York, operating a high profile artist’s studio in Chelsea, exhibition installations at the Morris Museum, Morristown, NJ and working as an exhibition facilitator at The Metropolitan Museum of Art, New York.
+Delikat’s professional experience includes managing Claire Oliver Gallery, New York, operating a high-profile artist’s studio in Chelsea, exhibition installations at the Morris Museum, Morristown, NJ and working as an exhibition facilitator at The Metropolitan Museum of Art, New York.

-In 2017 she will complete a graduate degree in art history with a concentration in museum studies at City College of New York and holds undergraduate degrees in art history and studio arts with a concentration in painting.
-Ms. Delikat was an adjunct professor in the fine art department at Union County College in Cranford, NJ where she has also juried and curated several student exhibitions at the college’s Tomasulo Gallery.
-She has also served as a juror for Melissa Wolf Fine Arts 2012 online exhibition “Virtual Perspective”; and the Northwest Area Arts Council’s 24th National Art Show, “Women’s Works 2011.”
+Delikat holds a graduate degree in art history with a concentration in museum studies from the City College of New York and holds undergraduate degrees in art history and studio arts with a concentration in painting.
+Delikat was an adjunct professor in the fine art department at Union County College in Cranford, NJ where she has also juried and curated several student exhibitions at the college’s Tomasulo Gallery.
+She has also served as a juror for Melissa Wolf Fine Arts 2012 online exhibition “Virtual Perspective” and the Northwest Area Arts Council’s 24th National Art Show, “Women’s Works 2011.”

 A passionate modern art enthusiast, Daley has studied abroad and also served as the teaching assistant for ART111 History of Modern Art: 1850 – Present at Syracuse University, worked as a Gallery Supervisor for the Handwerker Gallery (Ithaca College), and held the position of Ithaca College Student Curator and Student Assistant for the Art History Department.
 She holds a BA in Art History from Ithaca College and a Master of Arts in Museum Studies from Syracuse University.

-Lisbeth Redfield is the Literary Arts Manager for Pen and Brush.
-She was previously Assistant Editor at Oxford University Press, where she edited books on music and dance and worked on numerous book projects, dealing with topics ranging from Stanley Kubrick’s film scores to the life of Grace Hartigan.
-An advocate for strong voices in women’s writing of the past, present, and future, Redfield also worked for the Chicago-based literary agency Browne & Miller Literary Associates.
+Lisbeth Redfield is the Editor and Literary Arts Manager for Pen + Brush.
+An advocate for strong voices in women’s writing of the past, present, and future, Redfield has worked at Chicago-based literary agency Browne & Miller Literary Associates, Bloomsbury Publishing, and (for six years) at Oxford University Press.
 Redfield is professionally active in the New York publishing world and personally committed to the non-profit arts community, where she is a regular volunteer at events run by the New York branch of the Country Dance & Song Society.
 She holds a BA with honors in English from the University of Chicago and is an alumna of the prestigious Columbia Publishing Course.